K. Chakravarthy: Career

 Chakravarthi learned classical vocal from Mahavadi Venkatappaiah.
 He formed a music troupe called Vinod Orchestra in Guntur and organised light music concerts.
-Those days, Mangapati of His Master's Voice identified his talent and invited him to Madras.
-His Master's Voice released two private records, which includes "Kanna Nenoka Kala".
+Mangapati of His Master's Voice identified his talent and invited him to Madras.
+His Master's Voice released two private records, which include "Kanna Nenoka Kala".

 Film career

 His first Telugu film, Mooga Prema, was released in 1971.
 It was his friend, K. Chatterjee, who kept faith in his talent and rechristened him as "Chakravarthy" from "Apparao", so that he will do justice to the Royal category in his profession.
 Ultimately, his creativity soared to new heights with more than 5000 song compositions to his credit.
 Before this film, he composed background music for a Hindi movie, in the titles of which, his name was wrongly mentioned as Chakravarthi, while it was actually Apparao then.
 Hence he decided to continue as Chakravarthy.
 Mooga Prema film was not a good hit at the box-office, Saradha (1973), gave him a good hit, but even after this film, he was not well recognized.

-He is primarily know for his association with director K. Raghavendra Rao, scoring hit music for his films with N. T. Rama Rao.
+He is primarily known for his association with director K. Raghavendra Rao, scoring hit music for his films with N. T. Rama Rao.
 Since the release of Driver Ramudu (1979), their association yielded numerous commercial hits both in terms of music and collections.
 Most of his compositions predominantly featured the Kalyani raga as it was predominantly used owing to directors liking of the time.